bniculea/beginning-programming/Session4/Session4.md

 #### Conversion specifiers for Floating-Point Variables

+- In order to display floating point variables we use `%f` as conversion specifier
+    - e.g `printf("%f divided by %f is %f", 10.0, 4.0, 10.0/4.0)`

+#### Controlling the number of decimals in the output

+- If a division contains a lot of decimals in the output (e.g 34.45454555555555) we can decide how many we want to be displayed (for example we only want to display 3 decimals, thus obtaining 34.454)
+- This can be done using the following syntax of the conversion specifier:
+    - `printf("%.nf", xx.xxx)`
+        - `n` is the number of decimals we want to display
+        - `xx.xxxx` is the decimal number we want to format
+        - example: `printf("%.3f",34.4545455555555)` will display `34.454`

 ##### Floating point exercises

 1. Given a land of 25 square kilometers splitted into 12 equal smaller areas, what is the surface of each smaller area?